LightSafer

 Bill of Materials

 The BoM for the project is given below - I've included links to component suppliers where available.
-Any manufacturer will do for the resistors and capacitors, so I've not given links for those.
-Any 0603 part of the right value will be fine.
+Any manufacturer will do for the resistors and capacitors, but I've given links for the ones I bought anyway.

 Ref Des Qty Description Package Manu.
-Part Number RS Part Number
+Part Number Mouser Part Number

 IC1